edyedy123/Fit-Friends-App/BTS630/IterationTwo.md

 * Complete friend request functionality by having added friend need to accept request.

 ### Cha:
 * Add a ranking system along with proflile account which allow the user to compete training result with friends.
-For exmaple, who did most work out in past months.
+For example, who did most work out in past months.